We are staying close to the government on the latest information and advice to ensure we are doing the right thing for both you and our colleagues.

 How we’re implementing social distancing in our stores to keep you and our colleagues safe

-It is vital that we implement measures in our stores which will help keep you and our colleagues safe and to ensure they maintain social distancing requirements.
-Although these measures will drastically change how people shop, this is the right thing for us to do to help limit the spread of infection.
+It is vital that we implement measures in our stores which will help keep everyone safe and ensure we all maintain social distancing requirements.

-If you need to visit our stores, you will see colleagues at the doors to maintain safe customer numbers to help with social distancing.
-There will also be clear signage, directional barriers and floor markings to help you move around our store easily and maintain a 2-metre distance from other customers and our colleagues.
-You are allowed to bring your children and other members of your household to our stores, but we ask that you keep this to a minimum to help us maintain social distancing advice.
+If you visit our stores, you will see colleagues at the doors limiting the number of customers allowed to enter at any one time to help with social distancing.
+We have installed clear signage and directional floor markings to help you move around our store more easily and maintain a 2-metre distance from other customers and our colleagues.
+You are allowed to bring your children and other members of your household to our stores if you need to, but wherever possible – try and keep family groups to a minimum and if you can, to one person per trolley, to help us maintain social distancing advice.

 Our colleagues are working extremely hard and under huge pressure, and we are immensely grateful to them.
-We’re making every effort to protect our colleagues and their health, and are providing additional hand sanitiser for colleagues who regularly come into contact with others, such as our Pharmacy, Optical, Checkout and Online Grocery colleagues.
-We will also be providing gloves for Checkout and Home Delivery colleagues, as well as increasing opportunities for everyone to step away from the shop floor and wash their hands.
+We’re making every effort to protect our colleagues and their health, and are providing additional hand sanitiser, installed Perspex screens at all of our checkouts and gloves for Checkout and Home Delivery colleagues, as well as increasing opportunities for everyone to step away from the shop floor and wash their hands.

 All of the measures we're taking in our stores to help customers and colleagues follow social distancing guidelines can be found here.

-Our store opening hours have been changed in the current circumstances - you can check your local store opening times on the Asda Store Locator.
+Some of our store opening hours have changed so that they are now open until 10pm, to help those who work shifts to get what they need.
+You can check your local store opening times on the Store Locator.

 How we’re working to deliver online shopping and protect the vulnerable

-We’re working really hard to make as many online shopping slots available as we possibly can to help those people that need to stay at home.
-We have recently increased the number of delivery slots we have available to 700,000 per week, up from our normal 450,000 and we want to ensure that these are going to those who are most in need.
-The demand for delivery is still very high and we recognise that not everyone will be able to get a slot, so if you are able to shop safely in one of our stores to enable us to help those highly vulnerable people who are being asked to stay at home, we’d be hugely grateful.
+Demand for online shopping is still high and we’re working really hard to make as many shopping slots available as we possibly can to help those that need to stay at home.
+We have increased the number of delivery slots we have available to over 700,000 per week, up from our normal 450,000 and we want to ensure that these are going to those who are most in need.
+To help us get more vans out delivering to homes, we’ve also introduced 48 electric vehicles across our estate to run orders from our shops to Click and Collect points.

-We have now received a list from the UK Government of some of the extremely vulnerable people and have written to these customers via email to offer them first access to delivery slots, ensuring they get what they need while they stay safe at home.
-From this week, these customers will be able to see delivery slots up two weeks in advance, giving them an extra week to book in their delivery.
-To make online ordering even easier, they will also benefit from free delivery when placing an order and the opportunity to book a weekly recurring slot.
-We will continue to work with the UK Government on how retailers can support each extremely vulnerable person identified, as well as similar programmes for customers in Scotland, Wales and Northern Ireland.
+We are working with the UK Government to serve some of the extremely vulnerable people they have identified and, so far, have written to 250,000 customers to offer them first access to delivery slots, ensuring they get what they need while they stay safe at home.
+They also benefit from free delivery when placing an order and the opportunity to book a weekly recurring slot.
+We will continue to work with the UK Government to understand how Asda and other retailers can support those identified as extremely vulnerable, including similar programmes for customers in Scotland, Wales and Northern Ireland.

 How we’re looking after our colleagues